prakharjadaun/DSA/README.md

 - Mirror of the tree
 - Preorder Traversal Without Recursion
 - Find the maximum element of the binary tree using recursion
+- Find the maximum element of the bianry tree without recursion

 </details>